-If you’re thinking you might drop out of grad school, you’re not alone.
-I’ve had countless readers send me emails doubting their decision to attend graduate degree programs.
+If you’re thinking you might drop out of graduate school, you’re not alone.
+I’ve had countless readers send me emails doubting their decision to attend graduate degree programs and pursue academia.
 In one case, a University of Washington dental student dropped out after his first semester.
 He decided the employment opportunities at Amazon were more interesting than taking out another $300,000 of student debt.

 Of course, the reasons for dropping out of grad school are all over the place.
 Here’s a few I’ve run into: